coveooss/connectivity-library/ClickHelp/README.md

-# Indexing ClickHelp Using the Generic REST API Connector
+# Indexing ClickHelp Using the REST API Connector

 ## Use Case
 This example shows how to index Projects and Articles created from ClickHelp, a cloud-based documentation tool for teams.